 The results show that the DPBT is equal to 1 year.
 This implies that the initial investment costs are easily recovered in a short time, since they are not significant in such recycling plants.
-During the first year of life, operating revenues are much more significant than operating costs, which motivates the result obtained.
+During the first year of life, revenues are much more significant than operating costs, which motivates the result obtained.
 This aspect is clearly visible from Figure 2, where in year zero appears the investment cost spread over five years, with a capital share set at 246,400 €.